nitrogen/simple_bridge/README.markdown

-<h1>Simple Bridge</h1>
+<h1>SimpleBridge</h1>

-Simple Bridge takes the pain out of coding to multiple Erlang web servers by creating a standardized interface.
-It is used by the soon to be released new version of <a href="http://nitrogenproject.com">The Nitrogen Web Framework</a>.
+SimpleBridge takes the pain out of coding to multiple Erlang HTTP servers by creating a standardized interface.
+It currently supports Mochiweb, Inets, and Misultin, with Yaws coming soon.

+SimpleBridge is used in the experimental branch of the <a href="http://nitrogenproject.com">The Nitrogen Web Framework</a>.

 In a sense, it is similar to <a href="http://github.com/skarab/ewgi">EWGI</a>, except SimpleBridge has some key improvements/differences: